-- Fill out the applicaton online.
+Fill out the application online.
 You will fill in basic information about yourself and your financial situation and choose an amount to apply for.

-- You will then see your loan amount, interest rate and monthly payment that you are approved for.
+You will then see your loan amount, interest rate, and monthly payments.

-- You will be given other options, including higher dollar amount loans and longer term loans.
-These upsells will end up costing you, so we recommend that you only borrow the exact amount that you need and only apply for a 36-month loan.
+You will be given other options, including higher dollar amount loans and long term.
+These will end up costing you, so we recommend that you only borrow the exact amount that you need and only apply for a 36-month loan.

-- Investors will look at your basic profile and choose whether or not to fund you.
+Investors will look at your basic profile and choose whether to fund you.
 Once you have full funding, your loan is complete.

 Minimum Requirements as a Borrower